ali-andrews/project_two/README.md

 Install these via your favourite package manager.
 To find instructions for setup and install, as well as example configs, visit the individual githubs for each of the gems.

+###Chosen Materials:

+The images used for Vanguard, are not all mine nor do I claim any involvement in their creation.
+The materials are used under Fair Use for academic and educational purpose, and should not be redistributed otherwise without permission from their creators.

 ###Creation Process
 Here are some 'mock up boards' which I thought I would base my thought process around as I liked thier layouts.